+Score: 6; -2 for not providing sample proportion of SGA.;-2 for no comment about the similarity and difference between these three estimated and sample proportion;

 7.a) Methods: Probability fitted values from linear, poisson and logistic regression with robust standard errors are computed for each mother discrete age in years at enrollment.
 Then a scatter plot is produced is used to display the 3 fits.